Passengers on Amtrak’s Empire Service

 Nearest Amtrak Station: Poughkeepsie (POU)

 See It from the Train: At Rhinecliff (RHI).
-In the middle of the Hudson River at the entrance to Rondout Creek.
+Where the Rondout Creek meets the Hudson River.

 Location: 50 Rondout Landing, Kingston, NY